rvtovar/Heart_Disease/README.md

 ### Objective

 This project took a look at various features related to heart disease so we can predict if a person has heart disease or not.
 Part 1 of the project looked at exploration of the data using univariate visualizations.
-Part 2 looked at running different classfication machien learning models to find which model gave us the best results in reducing false negatives.
+Part 2 looked at running different classfication machine learning models to find which model gave us the best results in reducing false negatives.
 Part 3 had us looking at using feature engineering techinques like PCA to possibly improve the results.

 ### Data